Winter Harbour

-Winter Harbour is the western-most settlement on the west coast about 41 km from the northwest tip of Vancouver Island, British Columbia.
+Winter Harbour is the westernmost settlement on the west coast about 41 km from the northwest tip of Vancouver Island, British Columbia.
 This unincorporated community on Winter Harbour is on the northern side of Quatsino Sound at the mouth.

 First Nations & seafarers

 The harbour name has been used at least since 1871, being a safe natural harbour along a coast noted for turbulent seas.
 A number of tribes have historically occupied the area, but smallpox and intertribal warfare decimated populations in the 1800s.
 Nowadays, the locality falls within the Quatsino First Nation asserted territory.

 Early community

 In 1890, the townsite for Queenstown, the former name, was laid out.
 The next year, Jobe (Joseph) Leeson preempted property.
 In 1892, the trading post, sawmill, and other buildings were erected.
 J.L.
 Leeson & Son Trading Post traded with First Nations and whaling ships.
 In 1904, he opened the Winter Harbour Canning Co.
 This crab and clam cannery was sold in 1911 and the equipment moved to the Mahatta area.
 In the early 1900s, dyking to create farmland occurred immediately southwest at Browning Inlet, but the benefits were short lived.
 The harbour name changed to Leeson Harbour in 1930 and reverted in 1947.
 When the population peaked in the early 1940s, the community name officially became Winter Harbour.